Why I Like The Choose Glutamine & Ultimate Guide 2023

 Glutamine is essential for antioxidant protection by stimulating Glutathione synthesis, which leads to nucleus accumbens regulation that affects the neuro-adaptation of neurons in the brain reward area. (eventually mood)

-Glutamine supports gut health by repairing the gut lining, helps turn off inflammation, and finally has protective properties for us from Anxiety and Depression.
+Glutamine supports gut health by repairing the gut lining, helps turn off inflammation, and protects us from Anxiety and Depression.
 (Anxiety-inflammation connection)

-I recommend that you use Glutamine supplements, particularly when you are on high-intensity exercise days, because of better recovery, nitrogen balance as well as Growth Hormone secretion.
+I recommend that you use Glutamine supplements, particularly on high-intensity exercise days, because of better recovery, nitrogen balance, and Growth Hormone secretion.
 (Which is another hormone affecting our fitness, as well as a fat-burning process)

 I teach people about the biohacks and science of optimizing their health and performance.
 I like to write about Philosophy, Biohacks, Supplements, and Spiritual information supported by science.